hughobrien/psu-constitution/README.md

 1. The PSU requires that there is oversight on all purchases made by the President during the course of their term.

-2. The President shall, when required, withdraw monies to the total amount of €500 Euros for daily expenses from petty cash.
+2. The President shall, when required, withdraw funds to the total amount of €500 Euro for daily expenses from petty cash.

 3. This withdrawal shall share a dual mandate and be fulfilled by the Vice-President/Treasurer.

-	1. In order to ensure continuity, and in the case of absence of the Vice-President/Treasurer, the Financial Controller in the Students’ Union shall sign as a third signee on the main PSU Forum Students’ Account.
+	1. In order to ensure continuity, and in the case of absence of the Vice-President/Treasurer, the Financial Controller in the ULSU shall sign as a third signee on the main PSU Forum Students’ Account.

 4. Petty Cash and cheque expenditure shall be accounted for by the maintenance of budget and expenditure sheets by the President, and the collection of all receipts and invoices.